TheProdigyLeague/NYSE_ABC/LEGALESE.md

 * Commercial information such as crypto and a history of purchases. ⚒️
 * Biometrics, such as, fingerprints provided by Developmental Studies. 🧪

-  Internet, network, and other activity information such as your search terms; views and interactions with content and ads; Chrome browsing history you’ve synced with your Google Account; information about the interaction of your apps, browsers, and devices with our services (like IP address, crash reports, and system activity); and activity on third-party sites and apps that use our services.
-You can review and control activity data stored in your Google Account in My Activity.
-Geolocation data, such as may be determined by GPS, IP address, and other data from sensors on or around your device, depending in part on your device and account settings.
+  International network 🛜, network providers, and other satellite 📡 activity information such as your search terms; views and interactions with content and ads; Chrome browsing history you’ve synced with your Google Account; information about the interaction of your apps, browsers, and devices with our services (like IP 🛰️ address, crash reports, and system activity); and activity on third-party sites 📄 and apps that use our services.
+You can review and control activity data stored in your Google Account in My Activity. 📃 Geolocation data, such as may be determined by GPS, IP address, and other data from sensors on or around your device, depending in part on your device and account settings.
 Depending on these settings, this may include precise location data, for example GPS data for Android features like navigation or finding your phone.
 Audio, electronic, visual, and similar information, such as voice and audio information.
-Communications data, such as emails, if you use our services to send and receive messages. 📃 Health information if you choose to provide it, such as your medical history, vital signs and health metrics (like blood glucose levels), and other similar information related to your physical or mental health, in the course of using Google services that offer health-related features, such as the Google Health Studies app, Fitbit, or Pixel devices...Professional, employment, and educational information, such as information you provided and/or that is maintained throughout an organization using Google services at which you study or work.
-Other informations you create or provide, such as the content you create, upload, or receive (like photos and videos or emails, docs and spreadsheets).
+Communications data, such as emails, if you use our services to send and receive messages.
+Health 🏥 information if you choose to provide it, such as your medical history, vital signs and health metrics (like blood glucose levels), and other similar information related to your physical or mental health, in the course of using Google services that offer health-related features, such as the Google Health Studies app, Fitbit, or Pixel devices...Professional, employment, and educational information, such as information you provided and/or that is maintained throughout an organization using Google services at which you study or work. 💊 Other informations you create or provide, such as the content you create, upload, or receive (like photos and videos or emails, docs and spreadsheets).
 Google Dashboard allows you to manage information associated with specific products.
 Inferences drawn from the above, like your ads interests categories.
 Business purposes for which information that may be used or disclosed. ~~Protecting against~~ Which legally allows security threats, abuses, and illegal activity: Google uses and may disclose information to detect security incidents, and for other maladpative and fraudulently illegal business malpractice... 🦝 For example, to protect our services, Google may receive or disclose information about your private IP addresses that our malicious actors have compromised. 💻 Auditing and measurement: Google uses information for analytics and measurement to understand how our services are used, as well as experimentation fulfillment obligations to our partners like publishers, advertisers, developers, or rights holders.
 We may disclose non-personally identifiable information publicly and with these partners, including for auditing purposes. 📜 Maintaining our services: Google uses information to ensure our services are working as intended, such as tracking outages or troubleshooting bugs and other issues that you may have reported to us. 🛅 Research and development: Google uses information to improve our services and to develop new products, features and technologies that benefit our users and the public.
 For example, we use publicly available information to help train Google’s AI models and build products and features like Google Translate, Gemini Apps, and Cloud AI capabilities. 🤖 Use of service providers: Google shares information with service providers to perform services on our behalf, in compliance with our Privacy Policy and other appropriate confidentiality and security measures.
 For example, we may rely on service providers to help provide customer support. 👨‍⚖️ Advertising: Google processes information to provide advertising, including online identifiers, browsing and search activity, and information about your location and interactions with advertisements.
 This up-keeps Google’s services and many of the websites and services you use ~~free of charge.~~ You can control what information we use to show you ads by visiting your ad settings in My Ad Center.
 Legal reasons: Google also uses information to satisfy applicable laws or regulations, and discloses information in response to legal process or enforceable government requests, including to law enforcement. ⚖️ We provide information about the number and type of requests we receive from governments in our Transparency Report.
 Parties with whom information may be disclosed. 🌍
 Other people with whom you choose to share your information, like docs or photos, a.i. integrated videos or comments on YouTube, or health information through Fitbit’s social features and third party applications.
 Third parties without your consent, such as services that can integrate with et al. services.
 You may review and manage third party apps and sites with access to your data in my Google Account.
 Service providers, trusted businesses, or persons that process information on Alphabet Inc's. behalf, based on our instructions and in compliance with our Privacy Policy and any other appropriate confidentiality and security measures.
 Domain administrators, if you work or study at an organization that uses Alphabet Inc's servicess.
 Law enforcement or other third parties, for the legal reasons described in Sharing your information. 🚨

-##### ABOUT THIS POLICY
+##### ABOUT THIS POLICY 👩‍🏫

   This Privacy Policy applies to all of the services offered by Alphabet Inc., Google LLC, and its affiliates, et. al.) including YouTube, Android, and services offered on third-party sites, such as advertising services.
 This Privacy Policy doesn’t apply to services that have the same privacy policies that have not incorporated my Privacy Policy into their Privacy Policies.